faastjs/faast.js/website/blog/2019-05-02-introducting-faastjs.md

 -   **Developer productivity.** Debugging, high quality editor support, and other basic productivity tools are awkward or missing from serverless function development tooling.

-Faast.js was born to solve these and many other practical problems, to make serverless batch processing as simple as possible while preserving their power.
+Faast.js was born to solve these and many other practical problems, to make serverless batch processing as simple as possible.

 ## Design principles for faast.js